 To successfully apply for an ETIAS visam waiver, it is necessary to have a valid passport, a credit or debit card, and an email account.
 These are the main ETIAS requirements which each applicant must have.
 Without the right travel document the applicant could be denied access.

 The ETIAS for Europe will grant travellers authorization to visit all 26 of the ETIAS countries, which are the nations which make up the Schengen Area.
 After entering the zone, visitors can move freely between the Schengen countries as there are not hard internal borders.

 As things stand, there are 60 countries that will need to apply for an ETIAS travel authorization to visit the Schengen Zone.
 However, more countries are likely to be added to the scheme in the future.

 The ETIAS visa waiver allows for short-term stays of up to 90 days.
 Tourism and business travellers will be expected to have an approved ETIAS when travelling to any of the Schengen Area.

 Citizens wishing to travel to the Schengen Area to work or study need to apply for a different type of visa, the ETIAS visa is for tourism or business purposes.
-Once approved, an ETIAS travel authorization can be used for five consecutive years or until the passport expires, whichever comes first.
+Once approved, an ETIAS travel authorization can be used for three consecutive years or until the passport expires, whichever comes first.